andres-frm/activityP_mammals/README.md

 ### Files

-README.md: general repository's description. mammal_activity.txt: data of activity records of the terrestrial mammals.
-Hour of the day is estimated as a unite.
+README.md: general repository's description. mammal_activity.txt: data of mammals activity records.
+Hour of the day is estimated as the unite. mammal_activity.R: R script to produce Kernel density plots, and estimate the coefficient of activity overlap.